Oatka Creek is a clear centerpiece for the Village of LeRoy, with a waterfall, 2 dams, and an 8 foot Statue of Liberty replica on her shoreline.

 Main Street Dam & Old Buttermilk Falls

-View the Main Street Dam from the bridge or dining at Farmer’s Creekside Tavern & Inn.
+View the Main Street Dam from the bridge.

 The Statue of Liberty on Wolcott Street

-This Lady Liberty stands 8 1/2-feet tall—the same size as the original’s index finger.
-In 1950, the Boy Scouts of America, in celebration of their 40th anniversary, purchased 200+ copper statue replicas for municipalities throughout the country; only 100 remain today.
+This Lady Liberty stands 8 1/2 feet tall—the same size as the original’s index finger.
+In 1950, the Boy Scouts of America, in celebration of its 40th anniversary, purchased 200+ copper statue replicas for municipalities throughout the country; only 100 remain today.
+The statue was restored to its original glory in a spot overlooking Oatka Creek.

 Munson Street Dam

-There are access points both north and south of the dam for fishing and kayaking.
+There are access points north and south of the dam for fishing and kayaking.

 Beyond Oatka Creek

-Each July, LeRoy hosts the Oatka Festival with events centered on Wolcott Street along the banks of the creek.
-Food, music, arts & crafts plus a fishing derby, duck derby, and regatta (anything goes as long as it floats!) keep the festival fun for families all day long.
+Each July, LeRoy hosts the Oatka Festival, with events centered on Wolcott Street along the creek’s banks.
+Food, music, arts & crafts, a fishing derby, duck derby, and regatta (anything goes as long as it floats!) keep the festival fun for families all day.

 No day trip is complete without food.
-Pack a picnic and sit in the gazebo, or try one of these tried-and-true establishments: D & R Depot, Smokin’ Eagle BBQ & Brew, Farmer’s Creekside Tavern & Inn, or head 3 miles west on NY-5 to Red Osier.
+Pack a picnic and sit in the gazebo, or try one of these tried-and-true establishments: D & R Depot, Smokin’ Eagle BBQ & Brew, or head three miles west on NY-5 to Red Osier.

 Freshwater Creeks Around Rochester